- Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Mosaic (MOS).
-Shares have lost about 2.3% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for Mosaic (MOS).
+Shares have lost about 9.1% in that time frame, underperforming the S&P 500.

-Barring one-time items, adjusted earnings were 25 cents per share for the reported quarter, up from 20 cents a year ago.
-The results topped the Zacks Consensus Estimate of 21 cents.
+Barring one-time items, adjusted earnings per share were $1.35, which missed the Zacks Consensus Estimate of $1.59.

 How Have Estimates Been Moving Since Then?

-Currently, Mosaic has a poor Growth Score of F, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Mosaic has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Mosaic has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Mosaic has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report